Sam Costelow: Wales

 Costelow was named in the Wales squad for the 2022 Autumn series.

 Following a late team change, Costelow was named on the bench against New Zealand on 5 November 2022, coming on in the second half to make his test debut.

 On 1 May 2023, Costelow was called up to the Wales 54-man training squad ahead of the 2023 Rugby World Cup.
 He made his first international start on 5 August 2023 in a friendly against England, where he'd face his former Oakham halfback partner Jack van Poortvliet.

 In November 2024, Costelow replaced the injured Mason Grady on the wing for Wales 24-19 2024 Autumn Nations Series loss against Fiji.
 After the game, Wales head coach Warren Gatland claimed this was a mistake with Costelow replacing Grady despite the team having trained for Ellis Bevan to replace the winger should the injury arise.
 Prior to the fixture, Costelow had never played a professional game of rugby on the wing before.

+Costelow was named in the squad for the 2026 Six Nations by Steve Tandy.